baleada/docs/src/prose/features/affordances/show.md

 :::

 ::: type="warning"
-`useConditionalDisplay`'s `transition` feature only supports JavaScript animations right now.
+`show`'s `transition` feature only supports JavaScript animations right now.

 Support for CSS transitions and animations, like you see in the Vue's `Transition` component, will be explored in the future.
 :::